-Finding things to do in Edinburgh with children is pretty easy when you’ve got amazing sculpture parks like Jupitar Artland to explore.
+Finding things to do in Edinburgh with children is pretty easy when you’ve got amazing sculpture parks like Jupiter Artland to explore.

 Contemporary artists have basically used the landscape and other elements of Mother Earth to create natural sculptures that make you think.

-In good weather, Jupitar Artland is on my top list of places to go on Edinburgh.
+In good weather, Jupiter Artland is on my top list of places to go on Edinburgh.

 Address: Bonnington House Steadings, Wilkieston, Edinburgh EH27 8BY

 For a relaxing day out, take the kids to the Royal Botanic Garden Edinburgh.

 In addition to beautiful gardens, there are some lovely greenhouses set to tropical temperatures so you can walk around pretending you’re in the Caribbean and not freezing in the Edinburgh winds!

 In the summer in Edinburgh, take more advantage of the gardens and spend some time walking around and having lunch under a tree or seeing how many different kinds of flowers you can spot.